 The Traditional Journey Design

-Our artisan partner Pascasie told us that the basket’s traditional pattern, called umuraza, represents a path travelled together.
+Our artisan partner Pascasie Mukaburigo is an elder and founder of the Peace Baskets Cooperative.
+Pascasie told us that the basket’s traditional pattern, called umuraza, represents a path travelled together.

 Imagine two friends walking together to visit another dear friend.
 On their heads, they carry traditional baskets, filled with gifts from their harvest.
 They journey together down the path, through the hills of Rwanda, pausing to chat, and continuing on to the home of their friend.